nzmichaelh/ser2neo/README.md

 implementing the NeoPixel protocol in an ATTINY85 and exposing it through a serial interface.

+Note: This is not an official Google product.

 ## Hardware
 This software was developed for a [OLIMEXINO-85](https://www.olimex.com/Products/Duino/AVR/OLIMEXINO-85-ASM/)